beNative/FreeTools/README.md

 # FreeTools
 Links to my personal favourite free and open source applications.

+Most of the applications are for the Windows platform, but for many you can find builds for other platforms too.

 - [Everything: Locate files and folders by name instantly.](https://www.voidtools.com/)
 - [Mouse Without Borders: control up to four computers from a single mouse and keyboard](https://www.microsoft.com/en-us/garage/profiles/mouse-without-borders/)
 - [ConEmu: Windows terminal](https://conemu.github.io/)